AnathiNkohla/HTML-CSS/README.md

 -The TH element stands for table header and defines a header for a column.
 -The TD element stands for table data and marks up the cells of data.

+# Why are tables the preferred option for creating layouts in HTML email?
+- Because the other better options are not supported.

+ # Where can you find the authoritative standard for HTML?
+-The Living Standard